Written by Annie Loynd Burton, new mom and contributing writer to Milk Drunk

 Still, I didn’t feel I could produce enough to keep up with June’s hunger level.
 And it left little extra for me to pump and stash in the freezer, or to just keep on hand for someone else to offer her a bottle.

-Around the three-month mark, I had some Chinese takeout that must’ve left a bad flavor in my milk.
-The next day, June was screaming at my breast, refusing to latch.
+Around the three-month mark, June was screaming at my breast, refusing to latch.
 There wasn’t any milk handy in the fridge, and I didn’t want to take the time to thaw out a precious freezer bag.
-“Make her a bottle of formula,” I told my husband.
+“Make her a bottle of baby formula,” I told my husband.
 I had been thinking about supplementing for some time, so we had a canister of Bobbie on hand.

 June happily accepted the bottle of Bobbie, and quickly chugged down four ounces.
 I cried tears of relief that such a weight had been lifted off of me.
 Now, she gets a bottle of formula in the late afternoon when my supply is low, and another bottle before bed to help her sleep.